samervin/python-web-server/home/home.md

-Welcome to my personal website!
+Welcome to Sam's website!

-Click the links at the top to see more.
+You're probably here for the [blog posts](/blog/), but feel free to look around.

-You can follow my progress on this website on [GitHub](https://github.com/samervin/python-web-server).
+The code powering this site lives on [GitHub](https://github.com/samervin/python-web-server).